 In 2012, the Malahat Nation, on southern Vancouver Island, was selected as a community for the Write to Read project, which is an initiative under the Governor General’s literacy program.
 The initiative is a partnership between the Government House Foundation and Rotary Clubs of District 5040 and Britco.
 The goal is to provide libraries in First Nation communities throughout BC.
 This initiative is aimed at supporting literacy programs, learning activities and computer classes for children and adults.

 For the Malahat project, two modular trailers were donated by Britco, and an architect was hired to design a culturally appropriate building that incorporated the trailers, provided space for a library and computer lab, and a community meeting space.
-Fundraising was begun in earnest and with the help of sponsors, business partners, supporters and community neighbors, a mere 18 months later, the Malahat Nation proudly opened the new Kwanew Kwasun Cultural Resource Centre.
+Fundraising was begun in earnest and with the help of sponsors, business partners, supporters and community neighbours, a mere 18 months later, the Malahat Nation proudly opened the new Kwanew Kwasun Cultural Resource Centre.
 As you can see from the photo, the collaboration resulted in a beautiful, culturally appropriate Resource Centre.

 Why is this the sort of community initiative that organizations and individuals should consider supporting?
 Because it demonstrates your interest in the goals of the community - it shows that you are not just interested in getting what you need from the community to further your business interests; you are giving back to and supporting the community to get what they need.